 Why is a Health and Safety Risk Assessment Important?

 Keeping employees, customers, and others safe is, of course, the primary reason for a health and safety risk assessment.
+Having a formal process demonstrates to regulators that you are taking appropriate measures to protect the health and safety of your employees.
 Visible efforts to correct hazards also helps promote a culture that prioritizes and values health and safety.

 Health and safety risk assessments, along with the associated training and education, raise awareness of the very real and present hazards that employees face on a day-to-day basis.
 This level of transparency opens the door to increased dialogue and communication between all employees – from the shop floor to the C-suite.
 People not only feel safer working for the organization, but they are also more inclined to report incidents or near misses.
 And the more incidents that get reported, the better, since you can only fix what you know about.